spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="How does the GDK pair SpatialOS entities with Unity prefabs?")%>

-Client-side entity prefabs are stored in `Assets/Fps/Resources/Prefabs/UnityClient`, while server-side ones are located at `Assets/Fps/Resources/Prefabs/UnityGameLogic`.

-The FPS Starter Project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
+The FPS Starter Project uses the [GDK GameObject Creation](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.gameobjectcreation) package which handles the instantiation of GameObjects to represent SpatialOS entities.
 This tracks associations between entities and prefabs by matching their `Metadata` component's metadata string to the names of prefabs in the `Assets/Fps/Resources/Prefabs/` directory.
-If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.<%(/Expandable)%>
+If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.
+<br><br>
+Client-side entity prefabs are stored in `Assets/Fps/Resources/Prefabs/UnityClient`, while server-side ones are located at `Assets/Fps/Resources/Prefabs/UnityGameLogic`.<%(/Expandable)%>

 <%(#Expandable title="What are the 'Authoritative' and 'NonAuthoritative' sub-folders for?")%>The `Assets/Fps/Resources/Prefabs/UnityClient/` folder contains two sub-folders, `Authoritative` and `NonAuthoritative`, and _both_ of them contain a `Player` prefab!